Daykm/AndroidPopularMovies/readme.md

-Define a string resource named key with your theMovieDB api key
+Define a string resource named "movieDBKey" with your theMovieDB api key